Traveling from London to Paris on the Eurostar is the fastest and most relaxing way to make the journey.

 Although you can buy snacks and drinks on the train, we decided to grab our own food to go at the M&S (Marks & Spencers) in the station.
 You’ll find a full selection of bars and restaurants on the lower concourse of the station as well.

 Look out for the Eurostar check in point and try to arrive at least an hour ahead of your departure time to go through customs and security.
-You’ll need to show your passport and ticket.
+You’ll need to show your passport, ticket and any testing or entry requirement documents.
+The Eurostar website has all the details of what you’ll need before boarding.

 - Eurostar trains leave from St. Pancras International rail station in central London